diffplug/spotless/plugin-gradle/README.md

 ## Reviewdog integration for CI

+**CURRENTLY IN BETA** – bug reports are welcome!
+This is a challenging feature to test comprehensively, so we anticipate needing a few releases to get everything right.
 Spotless can generate reports compatible with [Reviewdog](https://github.com/reviewdog/reviewdog), a tool that automates code review tasks by posting formatting issues as comments on pull requests.

 ### Enabling Reviewdog integration